vsao/verification/Rule_deck/README.md

 ```
 2.3 Comparison betwwen Mcaro statements: with bends and without bends

-MACRO statements without bends does not include effect of bends on width and lenght of a Resistor hence l calculation using without bends statements gives some erorr.
-For the better picture, erorr comparison between with bends and without bends statements for a short strip length and a long strip length poly-resistor is carried out.
+MACRO statements without bends does not include effect of bends on width and lenght of a Resistor hence l calculation using without bends statements gives some error.
+For the better picture, error comparison between with bends and without bends statements for a short strip length and a long strip length poly-resistor is carried out.
 2.3.1 Short Strip length (Serpentine 90 Poly-Resistor with 2 strips)

   Parameters | Without Bends(u) | With Bends(u) | Error(%) |